zyjiaobj/triggers/docs/createwebhook.md

   This param is the github repo name (github.com/onwer/**repo**)
   - value: string
 - name: `GithubSecretName`
   This param is the secret name for github access token.
 The key **userName** must have the github user name and **accessToken** must have the github access token.
-If the secret has the key **secretString**, the value is set to the `Secret` in the github webhook.
+If the secret has the key **secretString**, the value is set to the `Secret` in the github webhook
   - value: kubernetes secret name string
 - name: `GithubUrl`
   This param is the github side address.
 The defult value **github.com** works for the public git hub.
 For the github enterprize, this param have to have the site address.
 Example: **github.yourcompany.com**
   - value: github site address string
   - default: "github.com"
 - name: `EventListenerName`
   This param has the event listener name
   - value: valid kubernates identifier string
 - name: `TriggerBinding`
   This param is the trigger binding set in the event listener
   - value: triggerbinding CR instance name
 - name: `TriggerTemplate`
   This param has the trigger template set in the event listener
   - value: triggertemplate CR instance name
 - name: `TriggerServiceAccount`
   This param is the service account name set in the event listener
   - value: service account name

 ### Create Certificate